-A person’s end should not be what the world knows of them, though, and eight years ago today, August 11, 2011, my friend Matt Coleman was murdered.
-No one’s death should fight for attention with the person’s life, so I will briefly give the end and then celebrate a gorgeous life.
+A person’s end should not be what the world knows of them, though, and nine years ago today, August 11, 2011, my friend Matt Coleman was murdered.
+No one’s death should fight for attention with the person’s life, so I will briefly give the end, and then we will celebrate a gorgeous life.

 If you type “Matt Coleman Mendocino,” or variations that include the names of the small towns in that beautiful county in California (Willits, Ukiah, Fort Bragg) in a search engine, you will see some of the eye-catching news headlines from that late summer’s lengthening shadows.
 This is because the murder was a national news story in August and September 2011, not because of my friend’s prominence, but because his dead-eyed killer shot and killed one other man, and the manhunt that followed in the redwood forest stretched on for 36 days and ended with the shooting death of the murderer.